PROJECT

 This work package focusses on helping conservators decide whether air conditioning is needed for the collections they are responsible for.
 There are four main strands;

-Understanding the needs of objects made from some of the materials studied in the project; glass, iron, paintings, stone, wood and leather.
+Understanding the needs of objects made from some of the materials studies in the project; glass, iron, paintings, stone, wood and leather.

-For physical deterioration, objects are being monitored.
-The acoustic emission technique uses a small sensor placed on the object to detect high frequency sound.
+- For physical deterioration, objects are being monitored.
+The acoustic emission techniques uses a small sensor placed on the object to detect high frequency sound.
 This occurs when miniscule cracks occur in the material (years or decades before damage can be observed).

-A collaborative model for holistic green thinking and communication is being developed through co-design approaches with interventive and preventive conservation practitioners from around Europe.
+- A collaborative model for holistic green thinking an communication is being developed through co-design approaches with interventive and preventive conservation practitioner from around Europe.
 Drawing on analysis of conservation practitioner needs, and successful models in other fields, the model will be applicable to a wide range of conservation activities and contexts.

 WORK PACKAGE 3 - Green Cleaning Methods